 What tools do teams use for content audits?

-Crawl and inventory tools discover all the URLs on your site and flag technical issues like broken links, missing meta descriptions and redirect chains.
-The most widely used options are Screaming Frog SEO Spider and Sitebulb.
+Crawl and inventory tools such as Screaming Frog SEO Spider and Sitebulb discover all URLs on your site and flag technical issues like broken links, missing meta descriptions and redirect chains.
 Both export a full URL list that becomes the starting point for the audit.

-Analytics and performance tools give each URL its traffic and engagement data.
+Analytics and performance tools give each URL its traffic data.
 Google Analytics and Google Search Console are the standard starting point, since both are free and cover organic traffic, click-through rates, impressions and top queries.
-Semrush and Ahrefs add ranking data, backlink signals and competitive comparisons if you need them.
+Ahrefs and Semrush add ranking data, backlink signals and competitive comparisons if you need them.

 Spreadsheet and tracking tools tie everything together.
 Most teams use Google Sheets or Notion to build the master audit document where they paste crawl data, add analytics columns and record the review status and recommended action for each URL.

 All-in-one platforms like Siteimprove or the Semrush Content Audit tool combine crawl, analytics and quality scoring in a single interface.
-These can save time on larger sites, though they’re usually overkill for teams auditing a focused cluster or a site with fewer than a few hundred pages.
+These can save time on larger sites, though they are usually overkill for teams auditing a focused cluster or a site with fewer than a few hundred pages.

 Tool choice depends on audit scope.
-If you’re reviewing one cluster on a small blog, Search Console exports and a spreadsheet are enough.
+For a single cluster on a small blog, Search Console exports and a spreadsheet are enough.
 A full-site audit for a large editorial operation benefits from a dedicated crawler and an integrated platform.

 How should you score pages in a content audit?

 The best scoring system is one your team will trust and reuse.
-It doesn’t need to be complicated.
-A simple score from 1 to 5 across a few criteria is enough.
+A simple score from 1 to 5 across five or six criteria is enough for most audits.

 After scoring, translate the numbers into action.
 Not every weak page is a cut.
 A low-scoring but strategically important page usually becomes an update or rewrite candidate.
 A low-scoring page with low strategic value is more likely a merge or removal, especially if a stronger page already covers the same ground.